-Causal diagrams such as Fig. 6 are the basis for constructing structural equation models, which can greatly enhance researcher’s ability to address complex research questions in agriculture (Smith et al. 2014, Wade et al. 2020).
+Causal diagrams such as Fig. 6 are the basis for constructing structural equation models, which can greatly enhance researchers’ ability to address complex research questions in agriculture (Smith et al. 2014, Wade et al. 2020).
 For example, in our proposed causal diagram, below-ground biomass measurements are necessary for estimating direct effects of cover cropping on pore size distributions, field capacity, and saturation.
 This is further supported by recent studies and reviews that identify CC roots as being a crucial component to understanding CC effects on soil properties (Williams and Weil 2004, Haruna et al. 2020, Ogilvie et al. 2021).
-While there is limited data available on both above- and below-ground biomass of CCs, data collected over the period of five years in Iowa show no relationship between above- and below-ground rye biomass, with root-to-shoot ratios varying from 0.16-1.94 at similar aboveground biomass productions (Martinez-Feria et al. 2016).
+While there is limited data available on both above- and below-ground biomass of CCs, data collected over the period of five years in Iowa showed no relationship between above- and below-ground rye biomass, with root-to-shoot ratios varying from 0.16-1.94 at similar levels of aboveground biomass production (Martinez-Feria et al. 2016).
 Therefore, above-ground biomass production cannot be used as a proxy for below-ground production with much confidence, and studies that pair above- and below-ground CC biomass with soil measurements would be advantageous in enhancing our understanding of CC effects on soil.

 Conclusions

 Context-specific effects of growing over-wintering CCs need to be explicitly investigated, as the constraints of the Midwestern maize-soybean system may render the effects smaller in magnitude compared to averages reported by global meta-analyses.
 In our study we found CCs have a more pronounced effect on water held at field capacity compared to water contents at saturation, suggesting changes in pore networks and sizes are stronger compared to decreases in bulk density.
-However, we found CCs increased water held at field capacity in only two of the four trials, further demonstrating the need to understand causal mechanisms in order to better predict where and when CCs will provide the most benefit.
+However, we found CCs increased water held at field capacity in only two of the four trials, further demonstrating the need to understand causal mechanisms in order to better predict where and when CCs might provide the most benefit.

 Acknowledgments